 Homemade BBQ rub is like magic dust for grilled meats!
 You probably already have the ingredients in your pantry.

-Overall you just want to be choosing complimentary spices, like garlic powder and paprika, so that the blend is well rounded and not overpowering in one singular flavor.
-Which is why this homemade BBQ rub is so perfect, the combination is balanced and so tasty!
+Overall you just want to be choosing complimentary spices, like garlic powder and paprika, so that the blend is well rounded and no single flavor is overpowering.
+Which is why this homemade BBQ rub is so perfect.
+The combination is balanced and so tasty!

 Make plenty of this homemade BBQ rub and give it as gifts in cute jars.